 Equipment Under Test: device that is the subject of the specific test investigation being described

-Matched filter: The matched filter is the receiver filter that matches the transmitted radar waveform, i.e. this is the filter that maximises the signal-to-noise ratio of the received pulse.
+Matched filter: receiver filter that matches the transmitted radar waveform, i.e. this is the filter that maximises the signal-to-noise ratio of the received pulse.

 Necessary bandwidth: width of the frequency band which is just sufficient to ensure the transmission of information at the rate and with the quality required under specified conditions for a given class of emission.